Croatia–Slovenia border disputes: EU proposal for mediation in the border dispute

 On 22 January 2009, the European Commission announced that it was ready to create a three-member committee to mediate in the border row.
 According to reports, Finland's Nobel Prize winner Martti Ahtisaari and the French legal expert Robert Badinter were supposed to be members.
 The report came out just a day after Olli Rehn visited politicians in Ljubljana and Zagreb.

 At first, Ivo Sanader rejected meeting with Pahor without European Commission participation, but he then decided to compromise and agreed.
-After numerous complications around the meeting's location and time, the meeting was held on 24 February 2009 in Macelj, but nothing significant was achieved.
+After multiple complications around the meeting's location and time, the meeting was held on 24 February 2009 in Macelj, but nothing significant was achieved.
 Subsequently, the Slovenian government blocked the Statistics accession negotiation chapter, totalling 13 blocked chapters in Croatia's EU membership talks.
 A second meeting was planned on 28 April 2009 in Croatia, but it was cancelled by the Slovenian side.

 On 17 April, Mesić re-stated his puzzlement regarding Pahor's blocking the accession talks instead of resolving the issue at the International Court of Justice: "I don't understand, why is Slovenia so afraid of International Law?
 That's the only enigma I can't comprehend".

 In June 2009, Croatia accepted Rehn's proposal for an arbitration commission, but Slovenia rejected it and proposed four amendments.
 Out of four amendments proposed by Slovenia, Rehn accepted just one, for the three 'ad hoc' arbitrage judges to be selected by the two parties in dispute from a proposed list instead of the ICJ's president.
 However, Croatia refused this amendment after reviewing the list proposed, which mainly had 'legal experts' and not renowned judges, and decided for the original proposal, which Ljubljana rejected.
 At the same time, the Slovenian delegation also opposed this as it failed to guarantee a successful outcome.
 Sanader proposed that the two parliaments ratify a statement that none of the documents presupposes the border, and should Slovenia not accept this, that European Commission lawyers should examine the documents to determine whether it is true.
 If Ljubljana should reject both proposals, "it is up to the EU to decide how the accession talks with Croatia should end and whether the article 7 of the EU contract should be activated", which implies revoking voting rights of a member country that is persistently violating EU principles.
 Sanader added that Pahor "should ask Berlusconi for some sea".

 On 1 July 2009, Croatia's prime minister Ivo Sanader unexpectedly resigned.
 He held a brief news conference before announcing his decision.
 Jadranka Kosor succeeded him.